 - Other duties or special projects, as assigned.
 Once a Case Manager achieves the necessary level of expertise, he/she may be asked to participate in BSN outreach programs (e.g. conference staffing, medical industry events, speaking engagements).

-- Strong attention to detail to ensure accuracy and prevent errors that disrupt the family during their grieving period.
+- Exceptional attention to detail to ensure accuracy and prevent errors that disrupt the family during their grieving period.

-- Ability to work independently and check own work for errors.
+- Ability to work independently and check one’s own work for errors.